meschg/vue-stack-cesium/README.md

 ## Known issues

-- 3rd button in AppBar does not show text
+- button color not create
 - invalid assets urls of /assets /public when using dev or build *Fixed?*
 - rebuild of cesium with vite-plugin-cesium in vite.config.ts not working
 - ?

+## upcoming changes

+- replace vue-shortkey with something else

 ## Project setup